 Accommodations here are mostly budget-friendly villas, guest houses, and B&B, offering breathtaking views of the sea.
 Try to book a hotel close to the bus stop if you travel by bus, so you don’t have to drag your luggage up and down many stairs.

-Best places to stay in Chiesa Nuova:
+Best places to stay in Positano in Chiesa Nuova:

 The beach is 300 m long and is a family-friendly beach with pebbles and rocks.
-Each end of the beach stands ancient towers: Torre del Fornillo and 16th century Torre Trasita.
+Each end of the beach stands ancient towers, Torre del Fornillo and 16th century Torre Trasita.

 Fornillo Beach has one free public beach and 3 private beaches.
-Public Beach here is nicer, quieter and relaxing, than the Public Beach at Positano’s downtown.
+Public Beach here is nicer, quieter and relaxing, than the public Beach at Positano’s downtown.
 There are also a wide range of restaurants in the neighborhood.

 Fornillo beach hosts the annual Fish Festival every year in the summers.
 People dance and eat on the beach and all sun loungers and umbrellas are removed.